Skip to ContentSkip to Navigation

 Challenge during the summer school (Final assignment)

-In this summer school we want the participants to give an advice to at least three parties; the Mining Industry, the local government (province and local level) and the local communities on what to get most out of this for each!
-Based on lectures of staff, speakers from outside university and interviews during the field visit, participants will be able to develop this advice and present it on the last day before we go on Safari.
+At the end of the summer school, as an answer to the challenge, the participants need to come up with advice to give at least three parties; the Mining Industry, the local government (province and local level) and the local communities regarding how they can collaborate best to meet their goals.
+Based on lectures of staff, practitioners and interviews during the field visit, participants will be able to develop this advice in groups and present it on the last day.

 Practical information